Today's Top Gainer

-Managements Responsibility for the Financial Statements
+Managements Responsibility for the standalone financial statements

+Our responsibility is to express an opinion on these financial statements based on our audit.
 We have taken into account the provisions of the Act, the accounting and auditing standards and matters which are required to be included in the audit report under the provisions of the Act and the Rules made there under.

-We conducted our audit in accordance with the Standards on Auditing specified under section 143(10) of the Act.
+We conducted our audit in accordance with the Standards on Auditing specified under Section 143(10) of the Act.
 Those Standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and the disclosures in the financial statements.
 The procedures selected depend on the auditors judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal financial control relevant to the Companys preparation of the financial statements that give a the and fair view in order to design audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on whether the Company has in place the adequate internal financial control system over financial reporting and the operating effectiveness of such controls.
+In making those risk assessments, the auditor considers internal financial control relevant to the Companys preparation of the financial statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on whether the Company has in place the adequate internal financial control system over financial reporting and the operating effectiveness of such controls.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the financial statements.

 In our opinion and to the best of our information and the explanations given to us, the financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with accounting principles generally accepted in India:

-Report on other Legal and Regulatory Requirements
+Report on Other Legal and Regulatory Requirements

-a) The Board of Directors of the company has passed a resolution for the non-acceptance of any public deposits.
+a.
+The Board of Directors of the company has passed a resolution for the non-acceptance of any public deposits.

-b) The company has not accepted any public deposits during the relevant year.
+b.
+The company has not accepted any public deposits during the relevant year.

-c) The company has complied with the prudential norms relating to income recognition, accounting standards, assets classification and provisioning for bad and doubtful debts as applicable to it.
+c.
+The company has complied with the prudential norms relating to income recognition, accounting standards, assets classification and provisioning for bad and doubtful debts as applicable to it.

-3. As required by section 143(3) of the Act, we report that: -
+3. As required by Section 143(3) of the Act, we report that:

 a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-c) The Balance Sheet, the Statement of Profit and Loss, and Cash Flow Statement dealt with by this Report are in agreement with the books of account.
+c) The Balance Sheet, the Statement of Profit and Loss, and the Cash Flow Statement dealt with by this Report are in agreement with the books of account.

 d) In our opinion, the aforesaid financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014.